ModUDuke/courses-conclusion-and-review/chapter3.md

 ---
 title: 'Regressions & Modeling with Regression'
-description: If you want to go through these topics in more detail, take our free Causal Inference with R - Regression & Modeling with Regression course here on DataCamp.
+description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - Regression & Modeling with Regression course here on DataCamp.'
 ---

 ## REG: Interpreting Regressions